 - widely publicise the hotline number set up for questions in relation to the epidemic (available 24/7): 0 800 130 000; and

-- encourage anyone who suspects they may have been infected to stay at home, and either call their general practitioner (if symptoms are mild) or emergency services (if and when symptoms worsen), by dialling 15 (the usual toll-free number for medical emergencies).
+- encourage anyone who suspects they (or a member of their household) may have been infected to stay at home, until they can undergo a PCR or anti-genic test and obtain the results, and, if necessary, either call their general practitioner (if symptoms are mild) or emergency services (if and when symptoms worsen), by dialling 15 (the usual toll-free number for medical emergencies).

 A COVID-19 representative must be appointed in companies with more than 10 employees.
 The representative will ensure (i) the proper implementation of the measures defined by the company, and (ii) the communication of information regarding the implementation to the employees.
 The identity and mission of the representative must be communicated to the whole workforce.